 You’re a natural at paintball and never miss a shot.
 This can mean a lot for your score ratio, but it will not prevent the inevitable fogging up of your mask in the middle of a game.
 It happens to us all and needless to say, it can kind of throw off your focus when you can’t see anything.
 Don’t get frustrated at physics.
 Be proactive about finding a quality mask that will work with you instead of against you.

-The 5 best anti-fog paintball masks on the market include
+The 5 best anti-fog paintball masks on the market in 2023 include

 - The Dye Precision i5 Thermal Paintball Mask